rmathisen-aws/Automation-with-CloudFormation/README.md

 Click the Outputs tab \
 Notice the Outputs will perfectly match the Outputs that were specified in the yaml template!

+The same is true for the Resources tab. \
+Click any of the Physical ID's to be redirected to those resources (ex: EC2Instance; InstanceSecurityGroup)